flare-foundation/docs/docs/tech/state-connector.md

 ### 4. Attestation

-To prevent attestation providers from peeking at each other's answers, these are submitted in a "Commit and Reveal" fashion called [the RCR protocol](#overlapped-rcr-protocol) and detailed below.
+To prevent attestation providers from peeking at each other's answers, these are submitted in a "Commit and Reveal" fashion called [the CCCR protocol](#overlapped-cccr-protocol) and detailed below.

 ??? example "Submitting an attestation (For attestation provider developers)"